zeplin/zeplin-extension-documentation/model/project.md

 <a name="Project+remPreferences"></a>
 ### project.remPreferences : [<code>RemPreferences?</code>](remPreferences.md)
-Rem preferences of the project.
-If the rem is disabled the value is `undefined`.
+rem preferences of the project (web projects only).
+This property exists only if rem is enabled for the project.

 **Kind**: instance property of [<code>Project</code>](#Project)